Studio Nouvelles Images - Spices

 So what kind of bash would I throw?
 KISS.
 Keep it simple Sam (or Sally,

 or Silly, whatever…), right?
 Right!
 The attention will be on the TV screen.
 And let’s face it, football is, by and large, more of a guy thing than a chick thing, is it not?
 (Please.
 No hate mail from devoted female football fans or anti-football males, okay?
 Sheesh.)
-All I’m saying is that in my humble opinion this is not the occasion for Quiche Lorraine, Chateaubriand,
+All I’m saying is that in my very humble opinion this is not the occasion for Quiche Lorraine, Chateaubriand,

-soufflés, crème brûlée, petits fours, or High Tea.
+soufflés, crème brûlée, Napoleons, or High Tea.

-If you prefer something warming and substantial but less filling, just go for
+If you prefer something warming and substantial but less filling, just go

-to narrow it down a tad, you might opt for chili or gumbo.
+want to narrow it down a tad, you might opt for chili or gumbo.

-In New Orleans, you can bet your Mardi Gras beads we'll be indulging in seafood.
-Boiled shrimp and/or crawfish with garlic bread!
-A huge pot of jambalaya or Crawfish Étouffée.
-Mercy, mercy, mercy.
-And surely you
+In New Orleans, you can bet your Mardi Gras beads we'll be indulging

 want to consider THE New Orleans Barbecued Shrimp recipe.
 Mais oui, cher...to die for!
 Trust me...
 And don't forget the napkins!

-If you really want to KISS, just bake a ham, roast a turkey, or pot a roast,
+If you really want to KISS, just bake a ham, roast a turkey, or pot a

-and surround them with assorted breads and condiments.
-Throw in a huge bowl of
+roast, and surround them with assorted breads and condiments.
+Throw

-knows from KISS.
-See there.
+potato salad.
 This is not so difficult.
 Piece of cake.

-Or set up a do-it-yourself ice cream sundae bar.
-Everybody loves ice
+.
+My favorite chocolate cake.
+Or set up a do-it-yourself ice cream

 What if you just want to do the munchies thang rather than a meal?
-No problem.
-Set out an assortment of antipasti and/or tapas.
-Or maybe a

-variety of cold cuts, crudités, cheese and fresh fruit along with baskets of assorted bread and crackers.
-How about some Cheesy Retro Stuff?
+a variety of cold cuts, crudités, cheese, olives, and fresh fruit along

 Here's what I'm going to have, party or not: